Day trip from Bucharest: What to see on the way to lovely Lovech

 Rediscovering Devetashka Cave near Lovech, Bulgaria

 Once we left the Krushuna Waterfalls, we headed to my favorite place in Bulgaria: the Devetashka Cave!
-I had already been to the Devetashka Cave, during my amazing road trip in the Balkans.
+I had already been to the Devetashka Cave, during my amazing Balkan road trip.
 I was left breathless the first time I stepped foot in it: it didn’t resemble any other cave that I had visited before.
 And this cave is actually why I booked this day trip from Bucharest: I really wanted Mathieu to get to see it, too.

 Mathieu really liked the visit here.
 Just like me, he felt as if it were a visit on a movie set, not in a place created by nature only.